 You may redeem the property at any time until your right to redeem has been foreclosed by a legal decree.

-This means that you can pay off the debt to the County or Baltimore City and clear the lien on the property after the tax sale, but it must be before the lien purchaser takes legal action that forecloses your right to redeem your property.
+This means that you can pay off the debt to the County or Baltimore City and clear the lien on the property after the tax sale, but it must be before the lien purchaser receives a legal judgment that forecloses your right to redeem your property.
 Once the purchaser does this, it is too late to redeem and the purchaser may take title to the property.

-What must the homeowner do to redeem the property from Tax Sale?
+What must the homeowner do to redeem the property after a Tax Sale?

-To redeem the property from Tax Sale, the homeowner must pay to the County or Baltimore City the total amount paid at the Tax Sale on his or her behalf, together with interest and penalties and any taxes that accrue after the Tax Sale date.
+To redeem the property after a tax sale, the homeowner must pay to the County or Baltimore City the total amount paid at the tax sale on his or her behalf, together with interest and penalties and any taxes that accrue after the tax sale date.
 This payment must be made with certified funds.

 What if the homeowner does not redeem the property?

-redemption cannot be filed until six months after the date of sale, and it cannot be filed later than two years after the date of the certificate.
+redemption cannot be filed until six months after the date of sale (nine months in Baltimore City), and it cannot be filed later than two years after the date of the certificate.
 If the bidder files within the allowed time frame, and a judgment is granted in favor of the bidder, the bidder may gain full title to the property by paying the balance of their bid, and any taxes that accrue after the date of sale, after which a deed can be drawn.

 What will happen if a bidder does not file a civil action case within two years?

 If the homeowner does not redeem, and no civil action case is filed by the bidder within two years from the date of the certificate of sale, the certificate of sale is void and the bidder loses all rights to the property and to any monetary reimbursement.
-The lien will be sold again at the following Tax Sale.
+The lien may be sold again at the following tax sale.